SeanHeXiaozheng/seanhexiaozheng.github.io/_pages/research.md

   * Won a travel award to present her research at UTRC’s Transportation Technology Symposium
   * Enrolled into the Masters of Urban Planning at Texas A&M University Fall, 2024

-### Highschool Research Intern
+### High school Research Intern
-- Ms. Saanvi Sharma
+- Ms. Saanvi Sharma, May 2024~present
-  * Project won a grand prize in the engineering category at Synopsys Science Fair
+  * Project won a grand prize in the engineering category at Synopsys Science Fair 2024